|

 The second stage in the Hospital's history began in 1942 when a Flying Doctor Base was established in Charleville.
 This increased the communitys sense of security and meant that a resident doctor was no longer a necessity in Thargomindah.
 During this period there was also a significant change to the Hospital's management when the reins were passed from the Thargomindah District Hospital Committee to the Cunnamulla Hospital Board in 1946.

-The third stage for the building began in 1976, when a new Thargomindah Outpatients Center was opened in Dowling Street.
+The third stage for the building began in 1976, when a new Thargomindah Outpatients Centre was opened in Dowling Street.
 For a time the old brick building was privately owned by the Howard family, who eventually sold it to the local Council that rented it out as residential flats.
 These flats were not well maintained during this time and it is only thanks to Terry and Vonda Smith, who purchased the building from the Council in October 1995 and began renovations, that the building has survived and remains in such a well-kept condition today.
 Terry and Vonda not only restored the old Hospital, but they re-established its central position in Thargomindah as an Outback icon.
 In 2006, the building later became the Bulloo Shire Councils Tourism Office until 2013 when the current Visitor Centre was built in Dowling Street.

 |